mhfaisaluddin/K-Means-Clustering-with-the-LRFMC-Method/README.md

 5. The Discount Hunter

 ## File Description
 - The code .ipnyb, is a jupyter notebook that contain step-by-step performing unsupervised-clustering.
+[Click to view the notebook](https://github.com/mhfaisaluddin/K-Means-Clustering-with-the-LRFMC-Method/blob/main/K-Means%20Clustering%20with%20LRFMC%20Method.ipynb)
 - The dataset .csv, is the dataset that used in this projcet, and can be downloaded from this repo or the website (for the updated data).
 Data source : https://www.kaggle.com/datasets/vinzzhang/aircompanycustomerinfo